cmark0v/linux_hax/linuxhax.rst

 - ``adduser`` -``adduser <newusername>`` maeks a new user. many options. none are really required, even a password.
 - ``usermod`` -mod shell and stuff of a givemn user usermod -aG common for adding group
 - ``passwd`` -password change, ``passwd <user>`` does it for user when u are admin
 - ``dd`` -writes raw data. dd if=indevice of=outdevice bs=1M. if is a filesyste objet to be read, of is the filesystem object to be written and bs is the block size which can be written human readablel ike 1M 2M 4M and in bytes like 1024(the old way). you use this when wipeing disks with random data. you use it when 'burning' a flash drive with a disk image like dd if=linux.iso of=/dev/sdc bs=4M.
-If you mess up with this u can easily overwrite your hard drive. do not do it to mounted filesystem
+If you mess up with this as root you can easily overwrite your hard drive. do not do it to mounted filesystem
 - ``chsh``- change the shell for a user
 - ``chgroup``- change group of file... group ownership
 - ``chmod``- change permissions of file chmod 777 file makes everyone read write ex it, chmod 666 is read write for all.... chmod 600 is antoeh common one ls -al will show the perms